Copkiller: Plot

-O'Connor returns to the apartment and destroys the tape but is confronted by Carvo who has become wise to his scheme.
-Holding him at gunpoint, Carvo demands he release Leo, but O'Connor responds by striking him and knocking his head on a nearby toilet seat.
-Telling Leo that he's still alive, he unties him and orders him to help transport his unconscious body to Central Park.
+O'Connor returns to the apartment and destroys the tape but is confronted by Carvo who has discovered his scheme.
+Holding O'Connor at gunpoint, Carvo demands that he release Leo.
+O'Connor responds by striking him and knocking his head on a toilet seat.
+Telling Leo that he is still alive, he unties him and orders him to help transport his unconscious body to Central Park.
 Reiterating Leo's earlier claim to be the Copkiller, O'Connor orders him at gunpoint to slit Carvo's throat and kill him, making his death look like another one of the Copkiller's victims.
 Leo insists that he has never killed anyone, but eventually relents, only for O'Connor to pull the trigger.
-The gun misfires, and Leo takes the opportunity to escape on foot.
-O'Connor realizes that his partner's gun was unloaded.
+The gun misfires, and Leo takes the opportunity to flee.
+O'Connor realizes that Carvo's gun was unloaded.

 O'Connor goes to work the next day wrought with guilt and paranoia, as investigators are baffled by the unusual circumstances of Carvo's death.
 Upon returning to the apartment, he is confronted by Leo.
 As Leo fled the scene of the murder, he is now suspected as either a witness or accomplice.
-With little recourse, O'Connor allows Leo to stay in his apartment indefinitely.
-O'Connor's mental state further deteriorates as he descends into alcoholism, seeking comfort in the presence of Lenore, who still has feelings for him after her husband's death.
+O'Connor reluctantly allows Leo to stay in his apartment indefinitely.
+O'Connor's mental state further deteriorates as he descends into alcoholism, seeking comfort in the presence of Carvo's wife Lenore.
+She is a former fling of O'Connor's and still has feelings for him.
 Leo, meanwhile, sneaks out of the apartment to purchase a serrated knife identical to the one used by the Copkiller, and hides it in O'Connor's kitchen.

-Leo angrily chastises O'Connor for seeing Lenore, claiming that his feelings of guilt make a confession to her unavoidable.
+Leo chastises O'Connor for seeing Lenore, claiming that his feelings of guilt make a confession to her unavoidable.
 The two plot to murder her, Leo goading him by threatening to go the police.
 While O'Connor goes to Lenore's house, Leo dresses as a picture of his father and retrieves a hidden gym bag from a subway station locker.
-At her apartment, O'Connor is unable to go through with Lenore's murder.
+At her apartment, O'Connor cannot go through with Lenore's murder.
 He gives her Carvo's gun and confesses to the secret arrangement between the two, while falsely claiming that the apartment is far away from Central Park.